SaluRamos/SubnauticaGBufferExtractorMod/README.md

 ## How to use

 Install by extrating the mod inside "PathToSubnauticaFolder/BepInEx/plugins".
-Inside the game, Press F1 to open manager menu.
+You can configure the mod inside the game by pressing F1 to open.
+(ConfigurationManager required)
-INSIDE A CREATIVE WORLD, press F11 to start mod core.
-DO NOT START MOD CORE AT GAME MENU.
+Press F11 to enable/disable mod core.
-then, just press F10 to start/stop recording.
+Then, press F10 to start/stop recording.
 The captures are taken every one second by default.
 The captures will be at "PathToSubnauticaFolder/BepInEx/plugins/GBufferCapture/captures".

-WARNING: In current build, if you get back to game menu, you will need to restart the game for the capture system to work again
+Press NUMBER 9 to enable/disable fog without affecting captures.

 RECOMMENDATION: I recommend you to use dev commands such as "daynightspeed" to increase light diversity in you dataset.
 SHIFT + ENTER opens command entry.
-Also, remove game GUI from captures using F6 hotkey.
+Also, remove game GUI from captures pressing F6 hotkey.

 ## Dependecies